apache/zeppelin/docs/interpreter/spark.md

 ## Overview
 [Apache Spark](http://spark.apache.org) is a fast and general-purpose cluster computing system.
 It provides high-level APIs in Java, Scala, Python and R, and an optimized engine that supports general execution graphs.
-Apache Spark is supported in Zeppelin with Spark interpreter group which consists of below six interpreters.
+Apache Spark is supported in Zeppelin with Spark interpreter group which consists of following interpreters.

 <table class="table-configuration">
   <tr>